kiansheik/Ciquette/README.md

 <p><img src="http://g.recordit.co/uw9Mf9VhAq.gif" alt="Example"></p>

-<p>Now that annoying HTML table can be put to work to actually make sense of data.</p>
+<p>Now that annoying HTML table can be put to work.</p>

 ## How to use

-### The first column selected is the label and the last column selected is the data.
+### first column selected is the label, last column is the data
-- This helps us get around selecting the entire table when trying to vertical select :(
+- This helps us get around selecting the entire table when normally trying to vertical select :(

 ![Demo](http://g.recordit.co/1g5wUcRpOU.gif)